 Porosity is usually achieved by laser perforation, which is a highly flexible production method.
 Thus many different characteristics and degrees of breathability can be achieved with mere software changes.

-moreIn some cases, especially many fruits and vegetables there is no alternative to porous films as the required degree of gas exchange cannot be achieved with special films.
+moreIn some cases, especially many fruits and vegetables there is no alternative to porous films as the required degree of gas exchange and the desires gas mixture cannot be achieved with special films.

 For meals that are packaged hot, Modified Atmosphere Packaging is essential to prevent spoilage and maintain quality.
 By allowing the escape of steam and controlling the internal atmosphere, MAP ensures that meals retain their desired texture and taste.